Group General Manager

 I am passionate about people and bringing out the best in them and plan to expand my knowledge and proficiency in professional coaching and mentoring.

 NZ is now well and truly my home and I feel very blessed.

-went on to further nursing in 1993 as a Registered Nurse, completing my post graduate diploma certificate in 2007.
+I started my nursing career in 1975 with training in community nursing at Whangarei Base Hospital.
+From here I then went on to further nursing in 1993 as a Registered Nurse, completing my post graduate diploma certificate in 2007.
 My nursing career has seen me working in the surgical units at Whangarei Base Hospital and then onto district nursing for 16 years.
 I have a passion for Wound Care and have developed a strong empathy for the care of the older person.
 This is how I entered into Aged Care.
 I have been with the Kamo Home and Village Charitable Trust since August 2018 and have since become the Group Care Manager.
 I thoroughly enjoy my position here, the standard of leadership, the comradery of the team, our lovely residents and the support available at Kamo Home and Village Charitable Trust.
 When I am not working I spend as much time as possible with my family and I am an advent follower of hockey.

 The Senior Management Team are supported by large Clinical and Support Service teams to ensure high quality services are delivered to our residents and their family, whanau and friends.

 I was born and breed in Whangarei.
 When not at work you can find me at our home at Pataua or away in our motorhome exploring our beautiful country

 After leaving school I began my career in the banking sector.

 In 2000 my husband and I started a successful joinery company, during this time we had two children.